Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-The most sophisticated and exclusive of Tucson’s golf and tennis resorts is nestled in the rolling hills of Marana.
-Set across 850 acres about 20 miles northwest of central Tucson, the posh Ritz-Carlton boasts 20 miles of hiking and biking trails as well as a beautiful spa and a restaurant with indoor/outdoor seating, serving southwestern cuisine focused on local ingredients along with magnificent desert views.
+Ritz-Carlton, Dove Mountain is the most sophisticated and exclusive of Tucson’s golf and tennis resorts, nestled in the rolling hills of Marana.
+Set across 850 acres about 20 miles northwest of central Tucson, the posh Ritz-Carlton is considered one of the world’s best luxury desert resorts.
+It boasts 20 miles of hiking and biking trails, as well as a beautiful spa and live music and pub fare are served with a mountain view at Ignite.
 Guests also have access to two Jack Nicklaus-designed golf courses at Dove Mountain.
-The resort’s design showcases local geology, using woods, stones, flora, gems, minerals and the colors of the Sonoran Desert, while rooms feature cooper accents, crystals and colorful geodes as well as Tortolita Foothills and Wild Burro Canyon vistas.
+Luxe rooms feature copper accents, crystals and colorful geodes as well as Tortolita Foothills and Wild Burro Canyon vistas.

 If you’re looking for a luxurious ranch-style resort, Rancho de los Caballeros offers an ideal retreat in the heart of the Old Southwest, about an hour northwest of Phoenix.
 Enjoy 20,000 acres of lush open range, along with 100 saddle horses for riding the rugged trails, while golf enthusiasts can enjoy playing at one of the Top 100 courses in the U.S. The long list of other options include taking a hot air balloon ride, exploring the desert via a jeep, ATV or mountain bike tour, embarking on a guided nature hike or just enjoying a leisurely swim.
 After a long day of play, indulge in spa treatments that feature local desert ingredients and fill your appetite at cookout feasts, complete with fine wine.
 When you’re ready to retreat to your casita, you’ll find handcrafted furnishings and artifacts along with private patios to take in the tranquility of the outdoors.

-Tucson’s most dramatic resort, and one of the most luxurious of all the big resorts in the region, the Loews Ventana Canyon Resort is set at the foot of the Santa Catalina Mountains offering especially picturesque views.
+Tucson’s most dramatic resort and one of the most luxurious of all the big resorts in the region, the Loews Ventana Canyon Resort is set at the foot of the Santa Catalina Mountains offering picture-perfect views.
 A waterfall is just steps away from the lobby and wildlife sightings are common too, including deer, coyote and great horned owls.
 The resort also features two sprawling pools, one an adults-only pool, as well as two Tom Fazio-designed golf courses, lighted tennis courts and a scenic walking trail.
 Dining options include Southwestern fare at the Flying V Grill as well as poolside snacks at Bill’s Grill.
 Rooms are beautifully furnished, featuring muted earth tones and even a bathroom with a mini-flat-screen TV and a double-wide tub.